 The GI Plan was approved with the adoption of the Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan (CR-11-2017), on March 7, 2017.
 According to the GI Plan, this site contains regulated and evaluation areas.
-The following policies and strategies are applicable to the subject application.
-The text in BOLD is the text from the GI Plan and the plain text provides staff's findings on plan conformance:
+The following policies and strategies are applicable to this PPS.
+The text in BOLD is the text from the GI Plan and the plain text provides findings on plan conformance: